Verssae/ai-note/AI Midterm Exam Important Topics.md

      w_j = w_j + \Delta w_j, \;\; \Delta w_j = \eta (y^{(i)} - \hat y^{(i)} ) x_j^{(i)}, \;\; j=1,2,\dots, m \quad \text{[Perceptron Learning Rule]}
      $$

-   * Linear separability: the training set is linearly separable if the positive examples can be separable from the negative examples.
+   * Linear separability: in d-dimensional space, a set of points with labels in {+, -} is linearly separable if there exists a hyperplane in the same space such that all the points labeled + lie to one side of the hyperplane, and all the points labeled - lie to the other side of the hyperplane.

    * Convergence: only guaranteed if